 - Besides art, New York is also an important center of sports.

-- The headquarters of the Major League Baseball, National Football League, National Basketball Association, Major League Soccer, and the National Hockey League are in the New York.
+- The headquarters of the Major League Baseball, National Football League, National Basketball Association, Major League Soccer and the National Hockey League are in New York.

 31. Major Industries In New York State

 - Major industries in the New York State that drive the economy of not only the state but also of the nation at the national as well as at the global scale are:

 - Mass Media

 32. What Is New York State Known For

 - New York state is known for the New York City.

 - New York City is a global power city, which has been described as a financial, cultural, and media capital of the world.